By Glen C. Strathy

 On the other hand, if you want to write a thriller novel, you may need to develop your idea quite a bit more.
 You may want to develop the backstory, do research on your main character's area of expertise or the setting.

 You may want to turn your initial idea turn into a more developed outline.
 You can do this by specifying what each of the drivers will be and what events will happen in each act.
+Make sure each event is part of a chain of events linked by cause and effect -- like a chess game being played by the hero and villain.

 For a complex story, you may want to write a summary of each event on an index card and spent some time rearranging the cards, replacing them with better ideas, etc. until you have your plot worked out.
 You can then edit these events together into a complete outline.